America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

 Energy and Water Development

-In the 113th Congress, I have the honor of serving on the Appropriations Subcommittee on Energy and Water.
+I have the honor of serving on the Appropriations Subcommittee on Energy and Water.
 This subcommittee funds the Department of Energy (DOE), the U.S. Army Corps of Engineers, and the Bureau of Reclamation.

 The Energy and Water Development Appropriations Subcommittee also has jurisdiction over the construction and maintenance operations of the U.S. Army Corps of Engineers, which is responsible for navigation, flood control, environmental protection and disaster response throughout our nation.